djaus2/BruceEckel.github.io/_posts/2017-07-19-gophercon-and-the-concurrent-python-developer-retreat.md

 might well be due to a poor implementation of the Rust image processing library we used, but after all the work it would be pretty disappointing to discover that a solution in Go or even Python was around the same speed or even faster.

+You can find the Rust implementation of the image processor [here](https://github.com/ConcurrentPython/rust-image).
+Jim put this up a few days after the conference, and it now looks deceptively much simpler than what we were seeing during development.

 Rust is not the language I'm seeking because it's not a rapid-development solution, so I'm putting it on the back shelf for the time being.
 I can